chnm/anthologize/readme.txt

 To install Anthologize manually, follow these steps.

 1. Upload the `anthologize` directory to `/wp-content/plugins/`
-1. Make the `/anthologize/templates/epub/` folder writable by the server
+1. Make sure the `/anthologize/templates/epub/temp/` directory is writable by the server
 1. Activate Anthologize through the WordPres 'Plugins' menu
-1. Remove write access from the `/anthologize/templates/epub/` directory
 1. Visit Dashboard > Anthologize to start compiling your project

 If you're upgrading manually from a previous version of Anthologize, please be sure to deactivate your existing plugin before replacing it with the new files, and reactivate after uploading.